 These coconut flour banana muffins are great to use up overripe bananas.
-Add your choice of chocolate, and some cinnamon for tasty healthy muffins, that are gluten free, dairy free, and paleo friendly.
+Add your choice of chocolate, and some cinnamon for tasty healthy muffins, that are grain free, gluten free, dairy-free, tree nut free and paleo friendly.
 The combination of flavours makes these perfect to enjoy as either dessert, breakfast, or a snack.

 How to Make Coconut Flour Banana Muffins